dhammon/AttacksAndCountermeasures/textbook/07-SecuritySystems.md

 ## Exercises
 > [!exercise] Exercise 7.1 - Breach Report
-> In this task, you will read the CrowdStrike 2023 Global Threat Report and briefly summarize its contents.
+> In this task, you will read the latest CrowdStrike Global Threat Report and briefly summarize its contents.
 > #### Step 1 - Read and Report
-> Download the CrowdStrike 2023 Global Threat Report and read it while taking notes on any interesting facts you discover.
+> Download the latest CrowdStrike Global Threat Report and read it while taking notes on any interesting facts you discover.
 Write a brief ½ page summary describing where and why a company may want to invest its security resources.
 The report should be written in with Executive Management and/or Board of Directors as the target audience.
 Avoid too much use of technical jargon.

 > [!exercise] Exercise 7.2 - Nessus Vulnerability Scan